Model-agnostic super-resolution in high dimensions: Introduction

+We briefly survey additional relevant prior work before turning to a more detailed description of our results.

-While several earlier works have also studied super-resolution under the Wasserstein distance or related metrics~\cite{denoyelle2017support,schiebinger2018superresolution, eftekhari2021sparse, fan2023efficient,kurmanbek2023multivariate}, there are several key differences from our work.
-First, although these works do not assume a separation condition, they all assume a sparsity condition---that the signal is a linear combination of finitely many point sources---whereas we make no such assumption.
+\textbf{Related work.} While several earlier works have also studied super-resolution under the Wasserstein distance or related metrics~\cite{denoyelle2017support,schiebinger2018superresolution, eftekhari2021sparse, fan2023efficient,kurmanbek2023multivariate}, there are several key differences from our work.
+First, although these works do not assume a separation condition, they all assume a sparsity condition --- that the signal is a linear combination of finitely many point sources --- whereas we make no such assumption.
 Second, each of the above papers either restricts attention to the one-dimensional case (while our main results are high-dimensional) or adopts a different measurement model, such as approximate moments, instead of the approximate Fourier coefficients used in our work.

-In this context we also mention the recent work of \cite{MMRS25}, which, like ours, does not assume sparsity but differs in two respects: it focuses on the one-dimensional setting and considers approximate moments as the measurement model rather than Fourier coefficients.
-Finally, as we discuss later, our techniques---particularly our use of extremal polynomials---have a substantially different flavor from the existing super-resolution literature.

-The problem of super-resolution has also been studied in higher dimensions, for example in~\cite{huang2015super,poon2019multidimensional,Liu_Ammari_2024}.
-However, these works continue to assume both that the signal is sparsely supported and that there is a minimum separation between support points.
-In contrast, our goal is to study super-resolution in a \emph{model-agnostic} manner: we consider completely general signals, without imposing either a sparsity or a separation condition.
+The problem of super-resolution has also been studied in higher dimensions, for example in \cite{huang2015super,poon2019multidimensional,Liu_Ammari_2024}.
+Another related line of work studies the recovery of Fourier-sparse signals in the continuous setting~\cite{chen2016fourier,chen2019estimating,song2023quartic}.
+However, these works fundamentally rely on structural assumptions on the signal --- most notably sparsity, and in the case of classical super-resolution, also minimum separation conditions.
+In contrast, our goal is to study super-resolution in a \emph{model-agnostic} manner: we consider completely general non-negative signals, without imposing either a sparsity or a separation condition.

+We note in particular the recent work of \cite{MMRS25}, which, like ours, studies the recovery of general (not necessarily sparse) signals in high dimensions, but considers approximate moments as the measurement model rather than Fourier coefficients.
+In particular, our positive result for Wasserstein distance recovery is quite similar to Theorem~32 of~\cite{MMRS25}, though we obtain a modest quantitative improvement in the dependence on the dimension (see \Cref{rem:MMRS} for further discussion).
+We complement this positive result with near-matching lower bounds, and, more importantly, introduce and analyze the notion of \emph{heavy hitter recovery}, which yields a separation from Wasserstein recovery and circumvents the so-called ``curse of dimensionality.''
+Finally, as we discuss later, our techniques for heavy hitter reconstruction --- particularly our use of extremal polynomials --- have a substantially different flavor from the existing super-resolution literature.